csconfederation/Behavior-Guidelines/docs/notes.md

+# CSC VALUES

+- CSC strives to be a safe and welcoming community and league for players of all kinds to enjoy competitive Counter-Strike.

+- Our players are the heart of the league - while competition may be heated at times, there is a wide line between friendly rivalry and targeted attacks.

+- We will not tolerate bigotry in any way, shape, or form.

+- No matter if directed at another player, team, franchise, or even yourself, we do not allow slurs, racist/ableist/sexist/homophobic/transphobic remarks, intentional misgendering or other hateful speech.

+- We hold ourselves to a standard of respect and inclusivity.
+By participating in CSC, you agree to uphold these community values and contribute to a positive experience for everyone.

 # Mod Jurisdiction

  - Mod jurisdiction includes CSC and CSC related servers including any actions made within a CSC Server or within a CSC Related activity (Team Pugs, scrims, and other events).
 GMs are still responsible for the moderation of their franchise discord, but mods will act for strikes when called upon.